-Richard Browning’s ‘Iron Man’ suit has thrilled crowds and wowed the social media stratosphere since it launched in April 2017.
-He tells us the story behind monetising an idea into Gravity Industries Written by: Tom Wadlow
+The ‘Iron Man’ suit of Richard Browning has thrilled crowds and wowed the social media stratosphere since it launched in April 2017.
+He tells us the story behind monetising an idea into Gravity Industries.

 “Actually, in and around that TED event, I stopped off in San Francisco and did a flight demo for the Drapers, who I didn’t realise at the time were one of the biggest VC families in the valley.
 They offered me a $640,000 deal in the car park.
 That was my one and only VC round, and since then we have been able to generate our own capital.”